 Stay focused on performance, not personality

-Employee’s performance must be the base of feedback, not personality because it is acceptable for employees to be criticized about their performance than personal traits.
+Employee’s performance must be the base of feedback, not personality because it is acceptable for employees to be criticized for their performance than personality traits.

 Focus on individual efforts

 When you are looking forward to congratulating a group of your employees on their achievement, make sure you reach out to individual group members, focusing on efforts they have made from their personal side.